midoru0121/CordovaAndroidStudioTemplate/README.md

 ###Usage

-Just open the directory with Android Studio
+Just open the CordovaAndroidStudioTemplate directory with Android Studio